Nicholas Kaldor: Biography

 In 1969–1970, Kaldor was involved in a fierce debate with the U.S. monetarist economist Milton Friedman.
 While Friedman defended the exogenous money supply theory, according to which money is created by powerful central banks, Kaldor and Post-Keynesian economists claimed that money is created by second-tier banks through the distribution of credits to households and companies.
 In the Post-Keynesian framework, central banks only refinance second-tier banks on demand, but they are unable to properly create money.
-Despite insightful contributions, Kaldor could not initially win the debate, as monetarist policies where implemented by most central banks.
+Despite insightful contributions, Kaldor could not initially win the debate, as monetarist policies were implemented by most central banks.
 He would, however, later be vindicated by empirical findings and policy, with money creation now being generally agreed to be mostly endogenous.
 In 1981, he was one of the 364 economists who signed a letter to The Times condemning Geoffrey Howe's 1981 Budget.
 In 1982, he published a book entitled The Scourge of Monetarism, deeply criticizing monetarist-inspired policies.

 Kaldor was invited by then Prime Minister of India—Jawaharlal Nehru—to design an expenditure tax system for India in the 1950s.
 He also went to India's Centre for Development Studies (CDS) in 1985 to inaugurate and deliver the first Joan Robinson Memorial Lecture.
 Owing to these links, the Kaldor family donated his entire personal collection to the CDS Library.
 There are 362 books in the collection and they cover a wide range of titles on economic theory, classical political economy, business cycles and history of economic thought.

-Kaldor was married to Clarissa Goldschmidt, a history graduate from Somerville College, Oxford and Frances Stewart the economist and Mary Kaldor the political scientists are thir children.
+Kaldor was married to Clarissa Goldschmidt, a history graduate from Somerville College, Oxford, and Frances Stewart the economist and Mary Kaldor the political scientist are their children.